CiscoDevNet/terraform-provider-aci/website/docs/r/dhcp_option_policy.html.markdown

 ## Attribute Reference

-- `id` - Dn of the DHCP Option Policy..
+- `id` - Dn of the DHCP Option Policy.
 - `dhcp_option.id` - exports this attribute for DHCP Option object.
 Set to the Dn for the DHCP Option managed by the DHCP Option policy.

 ## Importing